The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 Also, as the saying goes, measure twice and cut once.
 Of course, if you’re in the business of cutting things.

 This isn’t a tool per se.
 But you need the proper attire when you go to certain job sites.
-Especially in construction sites and factories.
+Like construction sites and factories.

 The last thing you want is for something to fall on your tennis shoe and break your foot.
 Or even worse, if something falls on your head.